MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-state-azure-table-storage.md

  - [Azure Storage Explorer](http://storageexplorer.com/)

 ## Create Azure account
-If you don't have an Azure account, click [here](https://azure.microsoft.com/en-us/free/) to sign up for a free trial.
+If you don't have an Azure account, click [here](https://azure.microsoft.com/en-us/free/) to sign up for a free account.

 ## Set up the Azure Table storage service
 1. After you’ve logged into the Azure portal, create a new Azure Table storage service by clicking on **New**.